MauiJerry/poseCamTox_dev/docs/Build an EfxSwitch COMP0.md

-# Build and EfxSwith COMP
+# Build and EfxSwith COMP0

-this script has gotten out of date.
+this script has gotten out of date. but im working to keep it current in the 0 version

-The LandmarkSelect Comp needs its ext and param
+The LandmarkSelect Comp needs its ext and param see Build LandmarkSelect.md

+the Landmark Filter is exposed both on LandmarkSelect COMP and PoseEffect_Master Comp.
+The contents of this menu should be a common Python or DAT that gives the Menu Display name, and the csv filename.  this will keep those two COMP in sync. the values should be bound together so a UI will effect both.
+Odd nature of reusable, hierarchical Tox/Comp

+working a chat to get that updated

+---

 the ext are created using the rightClick Component Editor